COS 225 - Introduction to Object-Oriented Programming and Design

 - Program and method failure, throwing and catching Java exceptions, try-catch blocks, system integration.

-- 14. Swing - Graphical User Interface Construction
+- 14. Swing - Graphical User Interface Construction, Chapter 17

-- Event driven interface, Swing compoetn and conteiner structure, layout managers, event handling.
+- Event driven interface, Swing component and container structure, layout managers, event handling.

 Grades will be based on the following work:

-Students need to complete all exams, the 7 programming projects, and all lab assignments in order to be eligible for a passing grade of D or better.
+Students need to complete all exams, the 5 programming projects, the three person group project and all lab assignments in order to be eligible for a passing grade of D or better.
 No makeup exams are given unless the circumstances warrant.
 Work will only be accepted if reasonable care and effort on the part of the student is evident.

 Important: All programming project work (1) must be complete, (2) must be type-written, (3) must have a cover page containing the student's name, class, programming project number, and (4) must be stapled in the upper left-hand corner.
 No hand-written work (except hard to generate diagrams) or fancy covers are accepted.